 Bailey's Thoughts ...

-If you didn’t know, I teach kids’ baking classes, and the holiday ones are always the biggest hit.
-After making these cookies with close to 100 kids, I’ve picked up a few tips.
+I teach kids' baking classes, and holiday ones always sell out first.
+After making these with nearly 100 kids, here's what I've learned:

 -Bailey